SAFETY & RULES

 Your mobile number must be provided to the race organisers on the Entry Form.
 If a phone number has changed since submitting your entry form, please advise the race organisers by phone, or email before race day.
 Alternatively inform the race organisers at Race Registration.

-8. BEFORE THE RACE all competitors must read all of the information contained in this website.
+6. BEFORE THE RACE all competitors must read all of the information contained in this website.
 Please take quality time to read, learn and prepare accordingly.
 It will increase your chances of success on race day.
 It also helps to ensure the spirit of fairness to all, one team approach and respect to others.

-9. No 'support vehicles', are permitted within 500 metres, of the Check Points at: OCHTERTYRE Camp Site (CP4), or BEINGLAS Camp Site ( CP5 ).
-A breach of this rule will result in disqualification of the competitor.
+7. No 'support vehicles or support people' are allowed into BEINGLAS Camp Site ( CP5 ) after dark unless staying in the campsite.
 The ONUS IS ON THE COMPETITOR TO INFORM THE SUPPORT TEAM MEMBERS.

-10. No 'support vehicles' are to allowed into the Car Park in front of Bridge of Orchy, Fire Station.
+8. No 'support vehicles' are to allowed into the Car Park in front of Bridge of Orchy, Fire Station.
 A breach of this rule will result in the disqualification of the competitor.
 This area is for part time firefighters to leave their cars when attending a fire.
 Unauthorised parked vehicles in this can also obstruct the fire tender from leaving the Fire Station, or the firemen from parking their vehicles.
 The ONUS IS ON THE COMPETITOR TO INFORM THE SUPPORT TEAM MEMBER.

-11. ONLY ONE DIVERSION:
+9. ONLY ONE DIVERSION:

 THIS DIVERSION IS IN TYNDRUM VILLAGE AND IS PUT IN PLACE TO AVIOD WADING THROUGH A RIVER.
 In Tyndrum, when the WHW crosses the A82 Trunk Road, at 'Brodies' shop, 'TURN LEFT ' and proceed down the A82 pavement on the opposite side of the road past the chipper and public toilets (open 24/7) and after the bus bay, next to the toilets, 'TURN RIGHT' down the tarmac road heading to Tyndrum Lower Station.
 After 150 meters on the right side of the road is a wooden post sign at grid 328302.
 The sign indicates local shops, station and WHW information.
 At the sign 'TURN LEFT ' off the tarred road and back onto the WHW track.
 No extra distance is covered by this safety DIVERSION WHICH MUST BE TAKEN FOR SAFETY.